Compositions

 Lyrics by Ben Moore and Ellen Kushner; Dramaturgs: Sara Berg and Delia Sherman.

-This gender-bending story of love and revenge is set in a mysterious middle-European country and is filled with glittering waltzes, flashing swords, passionate arias, and people who are not what they appear.
 The Bone Chandelier received its first reading at the Broadway Theatre Institute in New York on May 12, 2003.
 The show is in the ‘fantasy’ genre in the tradition of Tolkien and ‘Harry Potter’ but with many modern and subversive overtones.
 Ellen Kushner is one of the country’s leading authors of fantasy novels (Swordspoint and The Fall of the Kings) and brings her limitless imagination to this piece.
-She is well known to classical radio listeners as the host of the NPR show “Sound and Spirit.”

 Selected cabaret and theater songs